Four Primary DCS Functions

 Using DCS decreases floor space needed for safe robot operation, keeps operators safe and allows robots to move at optimal efficiency.
-The DCS software functions reside in the FANUC R-30iB controller and are integrated into FANUC’s ROBOGUIDE simulation software.
+The DCS software functions reside in the FANUC controller and are integrated into FANUC’s ROBOGUIDE simulation software.
 Four primary software tools available within Dual Check Safety for the robot cell designer include:

 Position Check